 WHAT WE ARE LED TO BELIEVE

-The fact is we are all in some level of trance all day every day.
-You might think is rubbish.
-But no, it's true.
+Are we all in some level of trance all day every day?
+Is hypnotherapy dangerous?
+You might think you know the answers to these questions, but what is the real truth?

 Do we not, each and every one of us spend most of our days absorbed by thoughts, planning events, and picturing the outcome?
 How sad it is that at school as children we are told, "Wakey wakey, come on, stop daydreaming!"
 Children are especially susceptible to going into a quite deep trance, (daydreaming), and it is at this level of mind new ideas, inventions, and intuition come into play.